 Ergonomics for a car:

 So what can we do to fix these ergonomics?
 Or how to sit and drive the car comfortably.
-Below are few options that we can change and adapt based on our body position to make our position more comfortable.
+Below are a few options that we can change and adapt based on our body position to make our position more comfortable.

 Height of the Steering wheel:

-It should be at the level so that driver’s line of sight is above it.
+It should be at the level so that the driver’s line of sight is above it.
 The rule of thumb is while looking straight, eyesight should be 3” above the steering wheel.

-Distance of the Steering wheel from body/chest:
+The distance of the Steering wheel from body/chest:

 Normally steering wheel should be 10 + inches away from the body and chest.
 It is recommended that the steering wheel is tilted towards the chest and not towards the head.

 The sit should be at the level that the driver is able to sit with his knee bend to 90 degrees.
 The height of the seat is also important to make sure the driver has at least 3” of the line of sight above the steering wheel.

 The back should be angled at 90 degrees or more to be comfortable while seated.